ParticleNet: Jet Tagging via Particle Clouds: Jet representations

 \subsection{Jet as a particle cloud}

 An even more natural representation than particle sequences or trees would be an unordered, permutation-invariant \textit{set} of particles.
 As a special case of the particle-based representations, it shares all the advantages of particle-based representations, especially the flexibility to include arbitrary features for each particle.
-We refer to such representation of a jet as a ``particle cloud'', analogous to the point cloud representation of 3D shapes used in computer vision.
+We refer to such representation of a jet as a \textit{particle cloud}, analogous to the point cloud representation of 3D shapes used in computer vision.
 They are actually highly similar, as both are essentially unordered sets of entities distributed irregularly in space.
-In both clouds, the elements are not unrelated individuals, but are rather correlated, as they represent higher-level objects (i.e., jets or 3D shapes) that have rich internal structures.
+In both clouds, the elements are not unrelated individuals but are rather correlated, as they represent higher-level objects (i.e., jets or 3D shapes) that have rich internal structures.
 Therefore, deep-learning algorithms developed for point clouds are likely to be helpful for particle clouds, i.e., jets, as well.

-The idea of regarding jets as unordered sets of particles was also proposed in \cite{Komiske:2018cqr} recently in parallel to our work.
-The Deep Sets framework \cite{zaheer2017deep} was adapted to construct the infrared and collinear safe Energy Flow Network, and the more general Particle Flow Network.
-However, different from the Dynamic Graph CNN \cite{DBLP:journals/corr/abs-1801-07829} approach adopted in this paper, the Deep Sets approach does not explicitly exploit the local spatial structure of particle clouds, but only process the particle clouds in a global way.
+The idea of regarding jets as unordered sets of particles was also proposed in Ref. \cite{Komiske:2018cqr} and is in parallel to our work.
+The Deep Sets framework \cite{zaheer2017deep} was adapted to construct the infrared and collinear safe Energy Flow Network and the more general Particle Flow Network.
+However, different from the DGCNN \cite{DBLP:journals/corr/abs-1801-07829} approach adopted in this paper, the Deep Sets approach does not explicitly exploit the local spatial structure of particle clouds, but only processes the particle clouds in a global way.
 Another closely related approach is to represent a jet as a graph whose vertices are the particles.
 Message-passing neural networks (MPNNs) with different variants of adjacency matrices were explored on such jet graphs and were found to show better performance than the RecNNs \cite{henrionneural}.
 However, depending on how the adjacency matrix is defined, the MPNNs may not respect the permutation symmetry of the particles.